speedie1337/spmenu/docs/run-docs.md

 ## Configuration

 When spmenu_run is started for the first time, a default configuration file is created at `~/.config/spmenu/run/config`.
-This configuration file unlike the spmenu configuration file is configured in Bash, allowing you to use POSIX compliant features as well as Bash features.
+If `${XDG_CONFIG_HOME}` has been changed this path will differ.
+This configuration file unlike the spmenu configuration file is configured in Bash, allowing you to use POSIX compliant features as well as Bash features for not only configuration but also to create various functions.

-Most of the variables are already defined, and there are several functions you can define yourself which spmenu_run will execute on a certain condition.
+All of the variables are already defined, and there are several functions you can define yourself which spmenu_run will execute on a certain condition.
 This allows for a very customizable run launcher, because it means almost anything Bash can do can be done with spmenu_run.